 Mastering balancing skills.

 Without a doubt, the most challenging part of learning to ride a pedal bicycle is balance.
-As the name suggests, the balance bike teaches you to balance and steer.
+As the name suggests, the balance bike for toddlers teaches you to balance and steer.

 Therefore, pedals are the primary addition when you progress to a regular bicycle.
 Learning to pedal is much easier than learning to balance - so the transition is more straightforward.